SamuelGF1989/SamuelGF1989/README.md

 &nbsp;&#10047; Front-end developer

-&nbsp;&#10047; Have understanding in Spanish 🇲🇽 (native), English 🇺🇸 (fluent), 日本語 🇯🇵 (a little bit), and French 🇫🇷 (intermediate level)
+&nbsp;&#10047; I am fluent in Spanish (my native language) and English, and I have a basic understanding of Japanese and intermediate proficiency in French.

-&nbsp;&#10047; My current goals is To become a Frontend Developer, and keep learning even more languages
+&nbsp;&#10047; My current goal is to further develop my skills as a front-end developer and continue learning new languages.

 &nbsp;&#10047; Let's talk about Web development, videogames and anime stuff